Rome Catacombs Tour With Capuchin Crypts

 The Domitilla Catacombs

-Forming an elaborate underground maze of tunnels, the Christian Catacombs of Domitilla provide a rare glimpse into the earliest practice of Christianity in Rome.
+Forming an elaborate maze of underground tunnels, the Christian Catacombs of Domitilla provide a rare glimpse into the earliest practice of Christianity in Rome.
 Located about 15 minutes outside of Rome and hidden deep underground, the catacombs were created in the second century as a response to the shortage of space for graves in Rome’s city center.
-These Roman Catacombs contain the remains of about 150,000 bodies, which are tucked away from visibility.
+These Catacombs on the outskirts of Rome contain the remains of about 150,000 bodies, which are tucked away from visibility.

 The Domitilla Catacombs offer the most spine-chilling catacomb tour experience in Rome.
 Besides the macabre aspects of the catacombs, they are also home to numerous important artifacts.
 Highlights of the Domitilla Catacombs include a second-century fresco of The Last Supper.
 As an added bonus, visiting this site on a Rome day tour during the summer provides a much-needed break from the scorching sun.